 How to prepare for and recover from hurricanes

-When you’re facing a natural disaster of such epic proportions, it’s easy to feel powerless.
-Although there’s no way to completely avoid these dangerous storms, you can take measures to protect your home and family.
-Stacker consulted official recommendations from the Federal Emergency Management Agency (FEMA), Department of Homeland Security, Red Cross, and other experts to compile this comprehensive list of steps you should take to prepare for and recover from a hurricane.
+It's easy to feel powerless while facing natural disasters of such epic proportions.
+Although evacuating early is the only true way to avoid these dangerous storms completely, it isn't always an option for everyone; however, you can take measures to protect your home and family.
+Stacker consulted official recommendations from the Federal Emergency Management Agency, Department of Homeland Security, Red Cross, and other experts to compile this comprehensive list of steps you should take to prepare for and recover from a hurricane.

-Take the following steps to ensure you have everything you need the next time disaster strikes—and to ensure you’re able to return home, assess the damage, and begin to rebuild while staying safe.
-Remember: Even after the weather report clears, the negative effects of a hurricane can still linger.
+Take the following steps to ensure you have everything you need the next time disaster strikes—and to ensure you're able to return home, assess the damage, and begin to rebuild while staying safe.
+Remember: Even after the weather itself clears, the negative effects of a hurricane often linger.

-From emergency supply kits to reporting losses, here are 30 ways to prepare for and recover from hurricanes.
+From emergency supply kits to reporting losses, keep reading for 30 ways to prepare for and recover from hurricanes.

 You may also like: How climate change has affected each state